What should I do about my interest-only mortgage?

 Review your existing mortgage deal and repayment plan

 - If you have an interest-only mortgage already, then check your paperwork or speak to your existing mortgage lender to find out when it is due to end and what you owe.

 - Once you have all the information, review your payment plan.
 If you have significant equity in your property and a repayment vehicle that is working well, then you are in a good position.
 But if you don’t, you may find it either difficult to remortgage when your existing deal comes to an end or that you are unable to make the capital repayment and risk losing your home.

 - If you took out an endowment policy to repay your capital check that it is paying out enough to repay the mortgage at the end of the term.
 It has recently emerged that even the top policies are returning payouts as small as £35,000 compared to well over £100,000 at their pre-crunch peak.

 - If you don’t have a payment plan, put one in place as soon as possible.
-There are options including switching to repayments mortgage (see below), paying into an investment or saving plan and using any spare cash to reduce the mortgage (see below)
+There are a number of options and types of mortgages including switching to repayments mortgage, paying into an investment or saving plan and using any spare cash to reduce the mortgage.

 - If you have any slack in your finances use it to overpay as much as you can to help reduce the loan to value in your property

 - If your current interest only deal is coming to an end or you are worried you won’t save enough to repay it, then move to a repayment mortgage.
 It will mean higher monthly repayments but will mean you are paying back some of the capital as well as the interest each month